Shubhapantuvarali: Structure and Lakshana

 It is the 3rd rāgam in the 8th chakra Vasu.
 The mnemonic name is Vasu-Go.
 The mnemonic phrase is sa ra gi mi pa dha nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This scale uses the notes shuddha rishabham, sadharana gandharam, prati madhyamam, shuddha dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Dhenuka, which is the 9th melakarta scale.

-Janya rāgams

-Shubhapantuvarali has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Shubhapantuvarali.

-Compositions

-Here are a few common compositions sung in concerts, set to Shubhapantuvarali.